DanielFGray/reactblog/content/posts/rest-js.md

 ---

 I don't want to go into setting up and configuring a big fancy database, so we will use the most excellent [SQLite][sqlite].
 SQLite is a great [RDBMS][rdbms] that uses files to represent databases, and doesn't require any background processes to store or retrieve data.
-If you already have a database like PostgreSQL or MariaDB running feel free to use those, you should only have to adjust only a couple of things.
+If you already have a database like PostgreSQL or MariaDB running feel free to use those, you should only have to adjust a couple of things.

 [sqlite]: https://sqlite.org/
 [rdbms]: https://en.wikipedia.org/wiki/Relational_database_management_system